takiwaki/Blastwave/HYD1D/README.md

 [Go to top](../README.md)

-## How to run
+## How to run and analyse

-### compile
 This is the instruction for spring school of division of science.

+### login and go to work directory
 First login the server, more.

     ssh <your account>@more.cfca.nao.ac.jp

-Then go to work directry.
+Then go to work directory.

     mkdir /cfca-work/<your account>
     cd /cfca-work/<your account>